 Overview

-We are gathering feedback on the medical assistance in dying (also referred to as MAID) processes and regulation in Alberta to ensure they are consistent and that there is enough oversight in place to protect vulnerable Albertans.
+We gathered feedback on the medical assistance in dying (also referred to as MAID) processes and regulation in Alberta.
+This was done to ensure they are consistent and that there is enough oversight in place to protect vulnerable Albertans.

 Medical assistance in dying is a complex and often personal issue.
-We want to hear your experience with and thoughts on medical assistance in dying in Alberta, including the following possible changes to processes, procedures, oversight, and protections:
+Albertans shared their experience with and thoughts on medical assistance in dying in Alberta, including the following possible changes to processes, procedures, oversight, and protections:

 - the creation of a new public agency and legislation to provide oversight